israelipirates/events.israelipirates.org.il/README.md

 Israeli Pirate Party Event Regisration Website
 ==============================================

-The event registraion website can be found at: http://events.israelipirates.org.il
+The event registration website can be found at: http://events.israelipirates.org.il

 Source code is published in accordance with our full transparency policy.